boldijar/python-labs/lab3.md

 # Lab 3- Documentation

-With this simple pythonby script you can:
+With this simple python script you can:

  * See a menu with options
  * read numbers